 What NEDonBoard has done and will continue to do to increase the representation of BAME professionals in UK boardrooms

-Training – The NED Accelerator Programme by NEDonBoard is the first step that senior executives should take in starting their NED journey.
+- Training – The NED Accelerator Programme by NEDonBoard is the first step that senior executives should take in starting their NED journey.
 Fully online, affordable and uniquely designed to bring experienced-based advice for aspiring NEDs to successfully transition to board roles.
-Please visit https://nedonboard.online/the-ned-accelerator-program/ for more information.
+Please visit the course page for information and to join the NED Accelerator community.

-NED roles – Companies can advertise their NED vacancies and access a truly diverse pool of NED talents.
-Please visit https://www.nedonboard.com/post-a-role/.
+- NED roles – Companies can advertise their NED vacancies and access a truly diverse pool of NED talents.
+Please access our Post a role page to upload your vacancy.